 Several warranties protect your new Lance camper.
 Read each of the warranties thoroughly so you understand the coverages and are aware of your rights and responsibilities.
 Lance provides a limited warranty as defined at the front of this manual.
 Please read that warranty carefully.
 If you have any questions about the warranty or what it does or does not cover, please contact your Lance dealer.
 At the time of sale, your dealer will fill out and mail your Lance Warranty Registration Card to the factory.
-Within three weeks you should receive, by mail, your Owner Registration Card.
-Contact your dealer if it does not arrive.
 The card will have your name, serial number and model, date of purchase and dealer name.
-If your camper ever needs warranty service, present this card to your dealer.
+If your camper ever needs warranty service, present this card to your dealer or visit supplier website.